 Losing a child is the most painful thing I have ever experienced; a part of me will always be missing.
 And yet the babies that I lost have helped to give me a newfound perspective on life and love.

-I will always be grateful for all my boys, my two precious babies in heaven and the one in my arms here on earth, because they helped me to see that life truly is a gift.
+I will always be grateful for all my boys, my 2 precious babies in heaven and the 2 in my arms here on earth, because they helped me to see that life truly is a gift.

 If you have ever experienced the loss of a child, please know that you will experience dark days, but you will also experience good days, and both are okay.
 Be kind to yourself and allow yourself to feel whatever it is you feel - only then can the healing process begin.